Lombiq/UI-Testing-Toolbox/Readme.md

 - Check the HTML structure and behavior of the app, check for errors in the Orchard logs and browser logs.
 Start troubleshooting from the detailed full application dumps if a test fails.
 - Start tests with a setup using recipes, start with an existing Orchard app or take snapshots in between tests and resume from there.
 - Test e-mail sending with a local SMTP server too.
 Everything just works.
 - Check for web content accessibility so people with disabilities can user your app properly too.
+You can also create accessibility reports for all pages.
-- Reliability built in, so you won't get false negatives.
+- Reliability is built in, so you won't get false negatives.

 ## Table of contents